 Per the instructions that you leave behind in the trust agreement, the trustee could also distribute the earnings from income-producing trust assets to your surviving spouse.

 After the passing of the life beneficiary, your children would inherit the assets that are contained within the qualified terminable interest property trust.
 As you can see, this strategy can provide the best of both worlds, and there is another potential advantage to be gained through the creation of a QTIP trust.

 There is a federal estate tax in the United States, and at the present time, it is applicable on asset transfers that exceed $11.58 million.
 It carries a maximum rate of 40 percent, so it can take a rather severe bite out of your legacy.

 The estate tax can be applied on transfers to anyone other than your spouse, assuming you are married to an American citizen.
 There is an estate tax marital deduction that allows for unlimited asset transfers between spouses.

 If you convey assets that would otherwise be subject to the estate tax into a qualified terminable interest property trust, there would be no tax responsibility immediately after your passing.
 It would be deferred until the final beneficiaries inherit the assets after the death of your spouse.

 Our attorneys go the extra mile to provide tools that help people learn about the importance of estate planning and the different steps that you can take to provide for your loved ones.
 We constantly update this blog with new information, and we also offer many different special reports.

-These reports cover all of the most important estate planning and elder law topics.
+These reports cover all of the most important estate planning.
 They are written in a down-to-earth manner that anyone can understand, but they are very thorough.
 You can access any or all of these reports right now free of charge, so you have everything to gain and nothing to lose.
 To check out the titles, visit our special reports page.